J Clin Med Res

 Keywords: Epistaxis; Nasopharynx; Biopsy; Plasmacytoma; Radiotherapy

-A 75 year old long-term male smoker and poorly controlled hypertensive presented with a 3-month history of intermittent epistaxis refractory to cauterisation with silver nitrate.
+A 75-year-old long-term male smoker and poorly controlled hypertensive presented with a 3-month history of intermittent epistaxis refractory to cauterisation with silver nitrate.
 Nasopharyngeal examination revealed a smooth mass extending inferiorly from the right fossa of Rossenmuller and effacing the posterior pharyngeal wall (Fig 1).
 An urgent endoscopic examination and excisional biopsy was scheduled.
 Haematoxylin and eosin staining confirmed a dense infiltration of plasmacytoid cells.
 Immunocytochemistry confirmed malignant plasma cells consistent with an extraosseous plasmacytoma.

 Figure 1.

-Location of the extraosseous plasmacytoma.
+Figure 1.
+Location of the extraosseous plasmacytoma

 Serum and urine assays for Bence Jones protein were negative and there was no evidence of gammopathy.
 A bone marrow biopsy and Computed Tomography and Magnetic Resonance imaging did not demonstrate any metastasis or skeletal involvement.
 The Excisional biopsy had been complete and the patient underwent radical radiotherapy with a 45Gy dose in 20 fractions of the nasopharyngeal field.